Nitrokey/nitrokey-documentation/source/components/nitrokeys/hsm/getting-started-with-pkiaas.rst

 The following devices will be involved:

 -  two Nitrokey HSM 2 for the root CA and its backup
--  five Nitrokey HSM 2 for personnal authentication
+-  five Nitrokey HSM 2 for personal authentication
 -  we also suggest to keep one spare device, just in case

 Our setup will involve:

--  the certificate operator personnal machine, to run
+-  the certificate operator personal machine, to run

-   -  SmartCard Shell, a java based graphical user interface to initialize the devices
+   -  SmartCard Shell, a Java based graphical user interface to initialize the devices
    -  OCF, to connect your HSM devices to the remote CA web app

--  a docker server, on which will be deployed
+-  a Docker server, on which will be deployed

-   -  PKIAAS, a java based web app to sign the root CA and deliver intermediate certificates
+   -  PKIAAS, a Java based web app to sign the root CA and deliver intermediate certificates

-Both SmartCard Shell and PKIAAS are developped by CardContact, the company that makes the chip embedded in Nitrokey HSM 2.
+Both SmartCard Shell and PKIAAS are developed by CardContact, the company that makes the chip embedded in Nitrokey HSM 2.
 Details on how to install this software will be given later in this guide.

 Procedure
 ---------

-From now on, we will speak of “personnal HSM” and “CA HSM” because of their distinct purposes.
+From now on, we will speak of “personal HSM” and “CA HSM” because of their distinct purposes.

 The following guide will involve a ``certificate operator``, in charge